 Have a desire to be knowledgeable about issues that affect the LGBTQ community.
-Be active in non-gay issues too.

-Learn about the history of the LGBTQ communities activities and sacrifices of others.
+Learn about the history of the LGBTQ community activities and sacrifices of others.
 Collect a list of names of famous people who are gay, lesbian, bisexual and transgender in the past and present.
 Look to them as role models.